 The Decalogue was not something new given to Israel, but rather it was the essence of the covenant with Israel (e.g. Ex.
 34:28; Deut.
 4:13) and it was given so that there would be no misunderstanding through weakened conscience about what God’s moral law was.
 That this was the case is seen in the general knowledge of the Ten Commandments prior to Sinai in the Pentateuch.

-When we read of the patriarchs we see them also only devoting themselves and worshiping one God.
+When we read of the patriarchs, we see them also only devoting themselves and worshiping the one true God.
 When Abraham was called by God, he was an idolater as it was common in his day (Josh.
 24:2), but the Lord called and he obeyed.
-We nowhere read of Abraham having any other god, but rather He held fast to the true God even to the point of offering his own son.
+We nowhere read of Abraham having any other god, but rather he held fast to the true God even to the point of offering his own son.
 He is the One whom Abraham declares to be the judge of all the earth (Gen. 18:25) and who demands from Abraham that he walk blamelessly before Him (Gen. 17:1).

 Dr. Robert Paul Martin